 Ubud Palace Entrance Fee & Ticket Show

-The location of Ubud Palace is easy to spot.
-And visitors will not be charged for entering the palace.
-Besides the palace, guests could watch the traditional dance performance held every night in the palace.
-However, each person will get charged Rp100.000.
-Tickets are available every day and can be purchased at Ubud Palace right before the show.
+Ubud Palace location is pretty easy to spot.
+As a matter of fact, it’s a free entry tourist attraction.
+Besides the palace, guests could watch the traditional dance performance held every night for Rp100.000.
+Tickets sales are available every day and can be purchased on the spot before the show.

 |Ubud Palace Entrance Fee & Ticket Show|